dvershinin/SynologyCloudflareDDNS/README.md

 Go to your [account setting page](https://www.cloudflare.com/a/account/my-account) and get **API Key**.

 ### Setup DDNS

-1. Enter the parameters to the `cloudflareddns.sh`.
-2. Login to your DSM
+1. Login to your DSM
-3. Go to Control Panel > External Access > DDNS > Add
+2. Go to Control Panel > External Access > DDNS > Add
-4. Select Cloudflare as service provider.
+3. Select Cloudflare as service provider.
 Enter your domain as hostname, your Cloudflare account as Username/Email, and API key as Password/Key

 ## Parameters
 ### \_\_USERNAME\_\_, \_\_PASSWORD\_\_, \_\_HOSTNAME\_\_, \_\_MYIP\_\_